 Joslyn Law Firm | Franklin County Shoplifting Lawyer

-A petty theft charge has the potential to have a very dramatic effect on your professional and social life.
-If you or a loved one is dealing with a petty theft or shoplifting charge in central Ohio, call the experienced and knowledgeable Ohio criminal defense attorney, Brian Joslyn.
-Having spent years representing individuals fighting petty theft allegations, he has the insight and understanding necessary to capably represent you throughout the entire process.
+A petty theft charge in a Columbus shoplifting incident can dramatically affect your professional and social life.
+If you or a loved one is dealing with a petty theft or shoplifting charge in central Ohio, call Joslyn Law Firm for help from a Columbus shoplifting and petty theft lawyer.
+Having spent years representing individuals fighting petty theft allegations, our firm’s lead attorney and founder, Brian Joslyn, has the insight and understanding necessary to represent you throughout the process.